-There are many takeaways from last week’s World Movement for Democracy Global Assembly in Senegal.
+There are many takeaways from the recent World Movement for Democracy Global Assembly in Senegal.
 The theme of the weeklong event was “Building Strategic Partnerships for Democratic Renewal,” with a focus on ways to strengthen inclusive democratic governance and engage stakeholders in civil society and the private sector.
 CIPE, the National Endowment for Democracy, and the United States Chamber of Commerce were among the event sponsors, sharing new information and resources during panel discussions and activities.
 The blog below is a call to action for corporate citizenship in Central and Eastern Europe and explains how CIPE is helping to build more sustainable and beneficial relationships among stakeholders.

 Governments, civil society, and business have an important symbiotic relationship.
 When they work well together, democracies and economies flourish.
 In democratic nations, governments are expected to foster environments that support innovation and enable local businesses to thrive.
 Additionally, it is the right and duty of civil society and the private sector to hold governments accountable and advocate for market-oriented reforms.

 There is increasing alarm among the international community that many of Europe’s newer democracies are letting slip their commitments to democratic principles, negatively affecting civic engagement by both citizens and the private sector.
 Several governments in Central and Eastern Europe appear to be experiencing backsliding in institutional reform efforts, accompanied by a resurgence of corruption and opportunistic politics.
 These trends threaten to undermine the important role that the private sector has played in the region since the early 1990s, when business became the engine driving economic growth and development, creating jobs and providing services.